Elys0004/Automated-Chess-Played-Robotic-Arm/README.md

 Below we will discuss briefly each part of the Chess-played robotic arm.
 Further details will be discussed inside the folder together with the issue that we encounter that could be improve further.

 1. Environment

    a. gripperone --> gripperone_description

-     Our robot is called "gripperone" and in this folder, it contains the urdf/xacro file of the gripperone robotic arm.
+     Our robot is called "gripperone" and in this folder, it contains the meshes and urdf/xacro file of the gripperone robotic arm.

    b. chess_environment